girirajdaga/skill-a-thon/README.md

 - Trusted document (W3C Verifiable Credentials) link from trusted participants on the DSEP network and store in Affinidi Credentials Wallet - [here](https://swimlanes.io/u/3MftPGMPY)
 - Trusted document (W3C Verifiable Credentials) exchange with service provider on the DSEP network for service request - [here] (https://swimlanes.io/u/-ZBmjh58H)

+The solution is using following TechStack
+- SunbirdRC and Affinidi building blocks to power trust-based data exchange.
+- Sunbird as issuance registry to sign the Proof of Skills
+- Affinidi tools to build schema and verify independently the issued VCs
+ - EUA App – flutter
+ - BPP - NodeJS
+ - Partner portals – React JS
+ - Partner portals Backend – NodeJS

 ## Product demo

 ## User guide

 ## Source code

+Solution is leveraging open source code

+Sunbird RC (self-hosted) - Digital Public Good Affinidi-core-sdk as a managed hosted instance on https://build.affinidi.com/docs/api DSEP Network powered by BECKN protocol

 ## Developer guide

+- create API Key using https://apikey.affinidi.com/ if you wish to use the hosted Affinidi Core SDK for Credentials Wallet